-Visiting Caesarea, just a 45 minute drive from Tel Aviv, feels like a visit back in time, two the days när it was the Roman capital and main port city of Israel 2,000 years ago.
+Visiting Caesarea, just a 45 minute drive from Tel Aviv, feels like a visit back in time. to the days it was the Roman capital and the main port city of Israel 2,000 years ago.

-At the Caesarea National Park along the coastline are incredible and well-preserved remnants from Roman, Crusader and Byzantine periods.
+At the Caesarea National Park along the coastline are well-preserved, remarkable remnants from Roman, Crusader and Byzantine periods.

-You'll see the ancient port built by Herod, the bath houses and villas, temples, the massive Herodian palace remains, the ancient aqueduct and the stunning Roman amphitheater where two this day, Israel's pop stars performing every summer.
+You'll see the ancient port built by Herod, the bath houses and villas, temples, the massive Herodian palace remains, the ancient aqueduct and the stunning Roman amphitheater which even today, hosts Israel top pop performances every summer.

-Besides the glorious ruins, Modern Caesarea kill an exquisite, sandy beach with seaside cafes and restaurants, as well as a small artists' square.
+Besides the glorious ruins, Modern Caesarea has an equisite, sandy beach, seaside cafes and restaurants, as well as a small artists' square.

 At the Ralli Art Museum in Caesarea, you can see the remains of a magnificent palace with a completely preserved mosaic floor dated 1,600 years ago.

-Haifa, Israel's third største city is one of its prettiest, perched atop the Carmel Mountain range and fortsætte down to the sandy beaches and port below.
+Haifa, Israel's third largest city is one of its prettiest, perched atop the Carmel Mountain range, descending down to the sandy beaches and port below.

-Haifa is home two the little known, but intriguing Bahai religion.
-The founder of the Bahai faith, oprindeligt from Persia, fell in love with the beauty of the Carmel mountains.
+Haifa is home to the intriguing Bahai religion.
+The founder of the Bahai faith, originally from Persia, fell in love with the beauty of the Carmel mountains.
 The absolutely stunning Bahai Gardens and shrine were built around his remains.

 You'll see a magnificent view of the sea from the Stella Maris (Star of the Sea) Carmelite Monastery.

 The Carmelites are a Catholic order of monks named after Mount Carmel.
 Their primary saint is the Prophet Elijah.
-Inside the Baroque style-church is a Cave in som enligt Christians, the Prophet Elijah hid from the Wrath of the idol worshipers.
+Inside the Baroque style-church is a cave where, according to tradition, the Prophet Elijah hid from the wrath of the idol worshipers.

-You will see the beautiful and ancient port city of Akko (Acre), a World Heritage Site and well worth a visit on the northern coast of Israel.
+You will see the beautiful and ancient port city of Akko (Acre), a World Heritage Site on the northern coast of Israel.

 Walking around Akko's lively streets and alleyways, you'll see an amazing mix of Crusader ruins and underground Hospitalier Knights halls, restored Turkish Ottoman baths, an undeground Templar tunnel recently discovered and the vibrant Arab market and restaurants with some of the best hummus in Israel!

-You'll visit the Baha'i Gardens in Acre, smaller than than the Bahai gardens in Haifa också exquisite and peaceful.
+You'll visit the Baha'i Gardens in Acre, smaller than than the Bahai gardens in Haifa but exquisite and peaceful.

 The beautiful mountains of the Galilee in the north make up the green heart of Israel.
 The Galilee is an integral part of biblical history and is full of Jewish and Christian holy sites.

-One of the most fascinating places in the Galilee att is well off the beaten tourist track is the national park in Zipori, the 'capital' of the Galilee 2,000 years ago.
+One of the most fascinating places in the Galilee and well off the beaten tourist track is the National Park of Zipori, the 'capital' of the Galilee 2,000 years ago.

 You can walk down the Roman streets, visit the villas and see some of the best preserved mosaics in the world from 1800 years ago.

 Another interesting town with ancient Jewish and Christian roots is Capernaum, on the Sea of Galilee (Kinneret).
-The city had Thriving Jewish and Christian populations living side by side.
-You can visit remains of botheration disse ancient communities.
+The city had thriving Jewish and Christian populations living side by side.
+You can visit remains of these ancient communities.